 If you take an antidepressant before bedtime, you may be able to treat insomnia effectively if you take it before you go to sleep.
 One study found that patients with insomnia who were given an antidepressant were more likely to fall asleep and stay asleep than those given a placebo pill.

 Cognitive behavioral therapy has been shown to help with the symptoms of chronic insomnia by teaching patients how to manage their thoughts and behaviors better while sleeping.

 Regular exercise is another effective way to treat insomnia.
 Studies show that people who exercise regularly have lower rates of sleep disorders than those who don't.

 In addition to treating insomnia, instruction on sleep hygiene can also help you establish healthy sleeping habits so that you are able to sleep well.

 You may have tried other methods of treating your sleep apnea before, but they haven't worked as well as they should have.
 That's because they don't address the root cause of your symptoms—and that's why SleepRx is so reliable!

 We know how difficult it can be to get back to sleep after a restless night plagued by symptoms like heavy breathing, pounding heartbeats, and gasping for breath—but we also know that these symptoms can be managed effectively with our unique technology.

 At SleepRx, we know that sleep medicine can be hard to navigate, and we want to take all the stress out of finding a doctor.
-Our sleep doctors in Jacksonville, FL, can help you consult doctor online, so there’s no need to make an appointment or wait in the cold for hours.
+Our sleep doctors in Jacksonville, FL, can help you consult a doctor online, so there's no need to make an appointment or wait in the cold for hours.

 SleepRx's sleep medicine doctors also have the expertise and experience to diagnose and treat sleep disorders like snoring, sleep apnea, restless leg syndrome, and other conditions that affect your quality of life.